grame-cncm/faust/libraries/README.md

 process = os.osc(440);
 ```

-In this case, we're calling the `osc` function from `miscoscillators.lib`.
+In this case, we're calling the `osc` function from `oscillators.lib`.

 You can also access all the functions of all the libraries directly using the `sf` environment: